lavithian/Coop-Coding-Challenges/Challenge 1/Coding Challenge 1.md

 ### **Fizz**
 Fizz starts at 3
 If n % fizz = 0, it should be replaced with 'fizz'.
-However, it should only display the letters to the length of max int.
+However, it should only display the letters to the length of digit length of n.

 &nbsp;&nbsp;&nbsp;&nbsp;**e.g.**
 ```